XiongLiding/screader/README.md

-# codereader
+# source code reader
-Tool to help you read code
+Tool to help you read source code